 The one guy I always remembered was a guy named Maurice, who was from the Caribbean and of mixed race.
 He was obsessed with his mixed race too.
 He never stopped talking about it.
 If he did not tell you he was mixed race, you would have assumed he was Spanish or maybe Cajun.
-In parts of the South like Louisiana you run into guys who are white, but they have some Indian mixed in or maybe even a black or two way back in the family tree.
+In parts of the South like Louisiana you run into guys who are white, but they have some Indian mixed in, or maybe even a black or two way back in the family tree.
 They used to tick the white box, but now they tick the black box.

-The thing about Maurice is he talked about his mixed race all the time because he was a man without a race.
+The thing about Maurice was he talked about his mixed race all the time because he was a man without a race.
 The blacks did not accept him as black and he just assumed the whites did not accept him as white.
 In all likelihood, no one cared.
 I know I did not care, but he cared very much.
 At the time, I just thought he was a guy with hangups, but looking back, I see now that being a mulatto is a strange curse.
-While it has no real social drawbacks in the modern age, especially for women for whom it is an asset, the person of mixed race imagines it is a huge burden.
+While it has no real social drawbacks in the modern age, especially for women, for whom it is an asset, the person of mixed race imagines it is a huge burden.

 It may be a burden too.
 This story about Rodney Harrison calling out Colin Kaepernick for not being authentically black is a good example.
 Until this controversy, my guess is exactly no one cared that Kaepernick was half black, except Kaepernick, who appears to obsess over it.
 So much so he went overboard trying to prove he belonged in the black world, by affecting everything we would associate with black culture.
 His wigger act really is over the top and most likely the result of feeling like he has to be extra black in order to pass for black.
 He is a tanned and tatted Vanilla Ice.

 It has been noted that Obama’s closest advisers are mixed race people who identify as black.
 Obama, of course, is of mixed race.
 He also has the added burden of having been raised abroad.
 His connection to the black American experience is theoretical, at best.
 Yet, he puts a lot of effort into being not white and one could be forgiven for thinking that maybe he nurses a grudge against whites.
-He did dedicate a book to his delinquent father, but has never had much to say about his white mother and white grandparents who raised him, other than a disparaging remark about them being typical white people.
+He did dedicate a book to his delinquent father, but has never had much to say about his white mother and white grandparents who raised him, other than a disparaging remark about them.